You're currently on:

 Treatment for Burning Knee Pain

-Treatment for burning in knee will vary depending on the cause of the injury.
+Treatment will vary depending on the cause of the injury.
 After your doctor determines the cause of the burning sensation in your knee, then he will suggest a form of treatment.
 Here are some of the common treatments for burning knee pain:

 For burning knee pain caused by recent trauma to the knee, such as an injury during sports, the RICE method (rest, ice, compression, elevation) should be applied as first aid.
 Knee strain and sprains may recover on their own over time, but a more severe injury such as a ligament tear or cartilage tear (meniscus tear) may require surgery.

 For overuse injuries causing a burning sensation in the knee, rest is usually suggested.
-Your doctor may also suggest you wear a knee brace for added support or to help with patellar tracking issues.
-If the area is inflamed then over the counter medications such as ibuprofen and aspirin may help reduce the inflammation.
+You may have tracking issues with your patellar and a patellar stabilizing knee brace might help.
+If the area is inflamed then over the counter medications such as ibuprofen and aspirin will help reduce the inflammation.